JakeBat/check_yourself/README.md

 # Check Yourself - A Budget App
+A simple budgeting application for Android built in roughly 4-5 weeks that relies entirely on user input to track spending.
+Auto-generates a suggested spending amount for categories of that budget, as well as allowing the user to specify the percentage of monthly income they'd like to put into savings.
+Also sends notifications based on user's location to remind them of the amount left in their budgets when approaching certain types of Google Maps POI's.

 ## Why I Made This
 I decided to make a budget app as I'm horrible with managing my own money